connervieira/HealthBox/docs/FOOD.md

                 - "str" for a string of plain text.
                 - "bool" for a true or false value.
         - **required**, which is a boolean value that determines if this entry is required to be included when a new food is created.
+    - Values defined here are stored alongside other information within each food.
+As such, the following strings can not be used as keys for custom values, since they conflict with hard-coded values:
+        - "serving"
+        - "service"
+        - "nutrients"
 - **nutrients** contains a complete collection of all nutrients that this HealthBox instance will recognize.
     - You can feel free to add custom nutrients to this section, but be aware that removing existing nutrients may cause unexpected behavior.